themexpert/digicom/README.md

 Each time you want to work on a fix or a new feature, create a new branch based on the ```develop``` branch: ```git checkout -b BRANCH_NAME develop```.
 Only pull requests to the ```develop``` branch will be merged.

+## Requirements
+Digicom works fine with php 5.4 and Joomla 3.x. but we have some third party extensions like: elfinder, they have some dependency too.
+Please make sure you have them.
+>>> proc_open is required for file manager operation. check your system info and see php settings, if you find it under disabled functions then contact your support.

 ## Versioning

 DigiCom is maintained by using the [Semantic Versioning Specification (SemVer)](http://semver.org).